nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_FD_overview.md

 ## Overview ##

 There are a number of requirements for senders and receivers of ITK3 FHIR documents that **MUST** be met.
 These sections detail the requirements for ITK3 only where the second Bundle (payload) is of type "Document".
-For other Bundle (payload) types see the ITK3 FHIR Message sections.
+For other Bundle (payload) types see the other payloads.

 ## Format of Requirement ##
 Each requirement will be display in a table as below: